 When judges give a fighter a penalty, judges must tell the fighter verbally what the infraction is and what the penalty is.
 Each penalty only lasts until end of the tournament.
 Also, when required, penalties will be recorded on the score sheet with the description of the penalty.

-If a judge deems that a fighter has committed multiple infractions in a series of actions, it is possible for the judge to consider the infractions as a whole and issue 1 penalty.
+If a judge deems that a fighter has multiple infractions, it is possible for the judge to mete out different penalties for each infraction.

 "Verbal Caution"